idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 ### How do you get anything done with all of those meetings

-The majority of the things I do are about amplifying, de-risking and unblocking people.
+The majority of the things I do are about amplifying, de-risking, and unblocking people.
 Much of that works best when there's someone else in the room.
-Further many of those meetings, especially 1:1s and small groups energize me, making me able to tackle the rest of my with gusto.
+Furthermore, many of those meetings, especially 1:1s and small groups energize me, making me able to tackle the rest of my work with gusto.

-For tasks that require me to be heads down and [write/think](/write) I try to get that done crazy early in the morning when I have zero interruptions and maximum intellectual horsepower.
+For tasks that require me to be heads down and [write/think](/write), I try to get that done crazy early in the morning when I have zero interruptions and maximum intellectual horsepower.

 ### What do you think developers do

-### How can devs do to make managers jobs easier
+### What can engineers do to make manager's jobs easier

 **Realize you and the team are a domain expert**

-Due to positional authority, managers statements can be overweighted.
+Due to positional authority, manager's statements can be overweighted.
 However, managers by not being immersed in the problem know the least.
 Remind the team, and yourself, that the manager knows the least about the tech, and their words should not be overweighted.

 **No surprises**

-- If stuff goes wrong share it ASAP, the manager would love to do the same
+- If stuff goes wrong, share it ASAP, the manager would love to do the same
 - Discuss what you want and need, and if you're getting it

 **Give insight into places manager has no visibility**